jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 other case, one spends a Joule to offer a bandwidth capacity of 1 bit/s during a second.
-The latter is important, as often communication networks have requirements to be able to send messages when there's a need for it, e.g., for emergency communications, not that those messages are always being sent.
+The latter is important, as often communication networks have requirements to be able to send messages when there's a need for it, e.g., for emergency communications, even when those messages may not always be sent.

 The measurement of efficiency is not restricted to energy.
 Traffic or offered bandwidth can be related to the carbon emitted by the device traversed by this